 Healthcare&Pharma: its single – multi – omni channel journey

 The old model where patients blindly followed doctors’ prescriptions and relied on their judgements is steadily disappearing.
+It’s time can be called as Internet vs HCPs.
 It might be easily explained with analyzing the boost of medically credible devices that, by the way, used to be quite expensive and unattainable so far.
 Today, companies are developing a new generation of consumer devices able to monitor critical biometric data such as heart rate, blood pressure and electro-cardiac activity.
 Each month 19 million people search the health information website WebMD, and one quarter of patients with chronic disease visit sites to “meet” their fellow sufferers and discuss their health.
 Likewise, some companies have already invented mobile apps such as Sanofi’s GoMeals (to help diabetics to manage their food intake), Janssen’s Care4Today – a patient-oriented suite of health management solutions.
 Of equal significance is the announcement of the launch of Apple’s “HealthKit”, which collects biometric and other health data into a single platform.
 Samsung is also creating a secure open-data platform, which allows downloading data from any device or digital source, creating a health data powerhouse.
 All those apps have one main concept in common: they are targeted to not only improve or track patients’ health – they are able to recognize and make an impact on consumers’ behavioral habits and attitudes.
 On the other hand, others are embracing social media benefits such as Twitter or Facebook in order to initiate dialogues regarding treatment options or newest developments among HCPs communities.

 However, not only pharmas are enhancing their digitalization, physicians at the same time are seeking ways to advance their interactions.
 Therefore, HCPs prefer to choose via what channels and in what manner they want to be approached.
 As a result, life science companies are digging deeper into overall physicians’ activity universe and creating a powerful digital strategy upon it with the aim of tightening those engagements and tuning all the channels accordingly.
 It’s of great help for healthcare and pharma analytics to track and recognize all the channels and sources doctors refer to in their practice.
 The sooner healthcare and pharmaceutical companies digitize along with their audiences – the more relevant they will remain.